Prog163/Prog163/README.md

 - :trophy: I'm an QA with more than **3,5 years experience in Testing**

-- :snowflake: I’m currently working remotely in **SimbirSoft company**
+- :computer: I’m currently working remotely in **SimbirSoft company**

 - 📫 How to reach me: **tg: @prog163**